trailofbits/challenge-tasks/README.md

   $ sudo lsof -i -P | grep LISTEN | grep :5900
 ```

 Assuming all is well, you should now be able to connect to your forwarded X session and interact with it.
 In your VNC client (on the clientside machine), connect to `127.0.0.1:5900`.
+Assuming *that* goes well, you should now have a VNC session through which you can interact with the desktop of your Coder VM.

 ### Access from your browser
 You can use the webshell and web VSCode instances available from the page for your Coder workspace.
 Sometimes the webshell is a little more stable than ssh.